 - Think of times when you have shared your heart with another person and how that changed your life and theirs?

-- Take a few minutes to listen to John Lennon’s song “Imagine.”
-As you allow the words and music to fill you, what does your heart tell you about your desire for oneness, not just living in a peaceful world but peace within yourself as well as in all of your communities, including your home and workplace?
+- Take a few minutes to relax and listen to John Lennon’s song “Imagine.”
+As you allow the words and music to fill you, what does your heart tell you about your desire for peace within yourself as well as in all the communities in your life, especially your home and workplace?

-To join the community, just send us an email letting us know that you are interested.
-Our first call will be scheduled for the first 25 people who respond.
+To join the community, just send an email to firstname.lastname@example.org letting us know that you are interested.
+The first call will be scheduled for the first 25 people who respond.